kumarasakti/lms/README.md

 </a>

 # 📖 lms
-Library Management System for Final Project, made with Flask (Python 3.9)
+Library Management System for Final Project Object Oriented Programming Course at College, made with Flask (Python 3.9)

 ## 📥 Deployment